kibexd/workers-rights-watch-website/QUICK-RESPONSES.md

 ### Why This Price?

 *"Kenya market: KES 49,280 to KES 200,000+ for custom sites.
-My price: KES 75,000.
+My price: KES 85,000.
 You're getting KES 150,000+ worth of work.
 This is very fair."*

 ### Why Maintenance?

-*"KES 4,000/month keeps your site secure, ranked on Google, and brings in free traffic.
+*"KES 5,000/month keeps your site secure, ranked on Google, and brings in free traffic.
 Without it, one hack could cost KES 50,000+ to fix."*

 ---

 ## If She Negotiates

+### Discount Strategy (Your Secret Weapon):
+- 💡 **Contract shows:** KES 85,000
+- 💡 **If she negotiates:** Offer KES 77,000 (KES 8,000 off)
+- 💡 **Time pressure:** "Only available if we sign this week"
+- 💡 **Makes her feel:** She got a good deal!

 ### Payment Flexibility (YES):
-- ✅ 3 payments: KES 25k + 25k + 25k
+- ✅ 2 payments: KES 42,500 + 42,500 (or 38,500 + 38,500 if discounted)
+- ✅ 3-4 payments: More flexible schedule
 - ✅ Delayed maintenance start
-- ✅ First quarter free
+- ✅ First month maintenance free

-### Price Reduction (NO):
+### Absolute Minimum (DON'T GO BELOW):
-- ❌ Won't go below KES 60,000 development
+- ❌ Development: KES 70,000
-- ❌ Won't go below KES 10,000/quarter maintenance
+- ❌ Maintenance: KES 5,000/month

 ---